Unexpected Vim behavior when repeating indent

 Repeat '>' for shifting multiple 'shiftwidth's.

-Another solution is to use command mode. :>>>
+Another solution is to use command mode. :>>> indents the current line by 3.

 This sequence also feels bad to me.